 The happy ending is that Miller described WhatGives!? as a bit of a throwback to the golden age of television.
 “They just tell me to go out and find good stories and tell the truth, and” she said.
 “I haven’t had this much fun in years.”

 This entry was posted on Wednesday, June 30th, 2010 at 1:02 pm and is filed under BusinessModel, Citizen Journalism, Future of Journalism, Journalism, NewMedia, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.